Netflix testing fee for accounts shared outside household - NewsBreak

 Netflix said that while features like separate profiles and multiple streams available through its standard and premium plans have been “hugely popular,” they have lead to “confusion about when and how Netflix can be shared.”

-Two new features will be rolled out for members in Chile, Costa Rica, and Peru that will “enable members who share outside their household to do so easily and securely, while also paying a bit more.”Netflix raises monthly subscription prices for all plans
+Two new features will be rolled out for members in Chile, Costa Rica, and Peru that will “enable members who share outside their household to do so easily and securely, while also paying a bit more.”iPhone update allows users with masks to unlock phones with Face ID: Here’s how

 Users with Netflix’s standard or premium plans will be able to add sub accounts for up to two people living outside their household for $2.99.
 These Extra Member sub accounts have their own profile, personalized recommendations, login and password.